smidtj/CS_290_Assignments/bio.md

 **Fun fact:** I've spent a lot of time living abroad in many different countries (Australia, Denmark, Germany, and the UK) and spent time visiting even more.

+**Recent Observation:** London gets much, much colder than California during the winter - rains *a lot* too.

 ##*Programming Background*##

+**Favorite CS 165 Project:** My favorite programming project last quarter was my final project.
+I created a small console game called "Lost at Sea."
+The player could find treasure and grog, encounter pirates, discover land, and even do battle with a vicious kracken.
+This was of course complete with an ASCII ship sailing across the console after a decision was selected.

+**Programming Experience:** Outside of my experience with C++ from CS 165, I've worked with SAS and R extensively while pursuing my first B.S.